Los Angeles Unified School District: Crimes and lawsuits

+On October 2, 2018, Rene Tenas pled no contest to two felony counts of lewd acts upon a child and was sentenced to five years in prison.
+A plea deal was made by Tenas’s defense attorney in which Tenas accepted responsibility while offering victims the opportunity to avoid testifying in person at court for a reduced sentence.
+Tenas taught fourth grade at Hart Street Elementary school, where he sexually abused seven students; such accused acts include “unzipping one girl’s bra, touching another girl ‘under her panties and bra’ and tickling and kissing her feet, and touching the other students inappropriately.”
+The Los Angeles Unified School District was accused of being aware of Tenas’s history of sexual abuse and agreed to pay $14.7 million as part of the settlement.

 iPad scandal

 In 2013, then-Superintendent John Deasy announce that he would be embarking on a project to give iPads to all students in within the District.
 He was met with criticisms about how they were more expensive than other tablets from other manufacturers.
 That same year, his contract with LAUSD was extended to 2016.
 He also introduced the My Integrated Student Information System (MISiS), which was criticized for randomly disappearing grades and assignments.

 In 2014, it was revealed that Deasy had ties to Apple Inc., the makers of the iPad, and Pearson PLC, creators of applications on the iPads, raising questions about the bidding process.
 Deasy resigned on October 16, 2014, after mounting criticisms and the failed iPad program.
 He remained in the district with a special assignment until the end of the year and received about 60 days pay, which totaled to $60,000.
 Cortines was picked to become superintendent again in an interim capacity.
 After Deasy's resignation, there was speculation about who would replace him as an official superintendent, but it was decided that, after Cortines, deputy superintendent Michelle King would become superintendent.
 In December 2014, the Federal Bureau of Investigation seized records from LAUSD pertaining to the iPad program.

 Because of the failed program, Deasy resigned on October 15, 2014.
-In 2015, the Board of Education stated it was exploring possible litigation against Apple.
+In 2015, the board of education stated it was exploring possible litigation against Apple.